 An Introduction to a Web Application Firewall or WAF

-A Web Application Firewall (WAF) provides security for online services from malicious security attacks such as SQL injection, cross-site scripting (XSS).
+A web application firewall (WAF) provides web security for online services from malicious security attacks such as SQL injection, cross-site scripting (XSS).
 WAFs detect and filter out threats which could degrade, compromise, or expose online applications to denial-of-service (DoS) attacks.
 WAF security examines HTTP traffic before it reaches the application server.
 They also protect against unauthorized transfer of data from the server.

-The PCI Security Standards Council defines a WAF as “a security policy enforcement point positioned between a web application and the client endpoint.
+According to the PCI Security Standards Council, WAFs function as “a security policy enforcement point positioned between a web application and the client endpoint.
 This functionality can be implemented in software or hardware, running in an appliance device, or in a typical server running a common operating system.
 It may be a stand-alone device or integrated into other network components.”

 How Web Application Firewalls Work